jazenwong/wong-blog/_posts/branding/2020-05-04-turning-away-business.markdown

 But every time that we turn away those lower-valued shipments, we tell the client why.
 We tell them, "FGX isn't built to support lower-value shipments.
 We'll be way too expensive.
 You're better off using FedEx.
 As you know, we focus on high-value, mission-critical shipments."

 By admitting that we weren't good at lower-value shipments, clients gave us a positive.
 This is called the "Law of Candor."
 In the client's mind, we've established a space for where we exist, which is invaluable.
 When they have a high-value shipment, they will think of us.
-By turning away business, we tell our clients not just who we are, but who we aren't — this is branding.
+By turning away business, we tell our clients not just who we are, but who we aren't—this is branding.
 What about the lost revenue?
 We made that up and more in the high-value shipments that we won from those same clients.

 ### Grow & Convert
 G&C are a content-marketing-as-a-service agency (that have awesome content on their blog.)
 On February of 2020, they made a post titled, ["Does Content Marketing Make Sense for Early Stage Companies?
 Our Thoughts."](https://growandconvert.com/content-marketing/does-content-marketing-make-sense-early-stage-companies/) In that post, they said: